PANTHEONtech/lighty/lighty-examples/lighty-gnmi-community-restconf-app/README.md

 request `'Get Authentication from CONFIG'`.

  - ### Remove gNMI device from lighty.io gNMI/RESTCONF application
-When is required to restart connection or just remove device send request `'Remove device'`.
+When restart of connection or removal of device is required, just send request `'Remove device'`.
 This will remove connected device.
 For restarting connection it will be required to send request `'Connet device'`